ahsanhabib98/survey-assignment/README.md

-# Django Starter Project
+# Survey assignment

-This repository can be used to quickstart a django project.
+This repository can be used to quickstart a survey.

 ### List of packages added